Background Information on the Office of Religion Freedom

 Speech from the Throne on June 3, 2011

-On February 19, 2013, Prime Minister Stephen Harper announced the establishment of the Office of Religious Freedom, which will be dedicated to promoting freedom of religion or belief as a key Canadian foreign policy priority.
+On February 19, 2013, the Prime Minister of Canada announced the establishment of the Office of Religious Freedom, which will be dedicated to promoting freedom of religion or belief as a key Canadian foreign policy priority.

 This initiative recognizes that, globally, vulnerable religious communities are subject to increasing levels of persecution, violence and repression.

 The creation of the Office is a milestone for Canada.
-Headed by Ambassador Bennett who will report to Foreign Affairs Minister John Baird, the Office is mandated to focus on defending religious communities, monitoring religious freedom and speaking out against egregious violations of freedom of religion.
+Headed by Ambassador Bennett, the Office is mandated to focus on defending religious communities, monitoring religious freedom and speaking out against egregious violations of freedom of religion.

 The Office has an annual budget of $5 million.